github/codeql/c/codeql-dataflow-sql-injection/codeql-dataflow-sql-injection.md

 One such feature is adding additional taint steps.
 This is useful if you use libraries which are not modelled by the default taint tracking.
 You can implement this by overriding `isAdditionalTaintStep` predicate.
-This has two parameters, the `from` and the `to` node, and essentially allows you to add extra edges into the taint tracking or data flow graph.
+This has two parameters, the `from` and the `to` node, and it essentially allows you to add extra edges into the taint tracking or data flow graph.

 A starting configuration can look like the following, with details to be filled